 Note – Always set the collar to it’s minimum setting and increase the intensity level only enough to get your cat’s attention.
 That’s all you need for training.
 Never set it to the maximum level.
 It should never cause physical pain.
 We recommend testing it on yourself first.

-For a more in depth look at how they work as wireless fences see our article here.
+For a more in-depth look at how they work as wireless fences see our article here.
 That article focuses on dog wireless fences but the concept is the same for cats.
-A common way cat owners use wireless fences is to keep indoors cats from using the dog door to escape.
+A common way cat owners use wireless fences is to keep indoor cats from using the dog door to escape.

 Some transmitters, like the ones from PetSafe, allow you to adjust the barrier range.
 You can set it so it mimics the size of your house preventing your cat or small pets from going through dog doors.

-Other transmitters has super small barrier ranges.
+Other transmitters have super small barrier ranges.
 These can be set to keep your cat away from certain areas.
-Use them to keep cats off counter tops, furniture, or out of rooms that you want your cat to avoid.
+Use them to keep cats off countertops, furniture, or out of rooms that you want your cat to avoid.

 Cat owners use these shock collars for a variety of reasons which we’ll cover next.

-Why and When to Use a Cat E-Collar or Shock Collar
+Why and When to Use a Cat E-Collar Collar

-Here are some of the top reasons cat owners use e-collars or a shock collar:
+Here are some of the top reasons cat owners use e-collars or a shock collars:

 - Keep indoors cats or small pets from using the dog door and escaping